mono-koto/build-with-pyusd/docs/overview/index.md

 ## 🧰 For builders

-These guides are for developers, builders, and hackers interested in building with PYUSD.
-We'll cover everything from setting up your development environment to deploying your first smart contract and frontend.
+Thee docs cover everything from setting up your development environment to deploying your first smart contract and writing a frontend.

 ## 📚 Open + Extensible

 All content and projects are MIT licensed.
-Remix, reuse, or contribute back to the community.
 We're excited to see what you build!